 Featuring images of minors; and

-Featuring words that refer to products that are commonly associated with minors or marketed to minoPackaging of Multiple Servings.
+Featuring words that refer to products that are commonly associated with minors or marketed to minors.

+Packaging of Multiple Servings.

 Packaging for Marijuana Products sold or displayed for Consumers in multiple servings shall include the following statement on the exterior of the package in a printed font that is no smaller than ten-point Times New Roman, Helvetica or Arial, including capitalization: "INCLUDES MULTIPLE SERVINGS".